avinashjaiswal1598/RISC-V-Tapeout-Journey/picorv_32_a_week_6_doc.md

 # 🚀 RISC-V Tapeout Journey – picorv32a ASIC Flow Documentation

-This document summarizes the ASIC design flow of the `picorv32a` RISC-V core using OpenLane and Sky130 PDK, following the automated flow from RTL to GDSII, including synthesis, floorplanning, placement, CTS, routing, and signoff.
+This document summarizes the ASIC design flow of the `picorv32a` RISC-V core using OpenLane and Sky130 PDK, following the ASIC flow from RTL to GDSII, including synthesis, floorplanning, placement, CTS, routing, and signoff.

 ---